 Then, account for a depreciation expense each year of the equipment’s life.
 In this case, the depreciation expense would be $200 per year ($1,000 / 5 years).
 The balance sheet should reflect the historical cost minus accumulated depreciation each year.

 Cost principle vs. fair market value

 There is more than one way to value an asset.
 Instead of using the cost principle, you can look at the market value.
 An asset’s market value is different than the amount recorded with the price principle.

 Market value reflects the price of an item in the current marketplace.
 You report the value with estimated prices.
 The amounts show how much you could receive if you sold the assets.

 Fair market pricing aims to make records more accurate and relevant.
 But, the method can be an issue if the market is constantly changing.
 Depending on the situation, you will want to use the cost principle or the fair market price to determine an asset’s value.

 Need an easy way to record your assets and other business transactions?
-Patriot’s online accounting software is easy to use and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is easy to use and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.

 This article has been updated from its original publication date of October 20, 2017.This is not intended as legal advice; for more information, please click here.